RocketChat/hubot-gitsy/README.md

 `GITLAB_SHOW_MERGE_DESCRIPTION` tells the bot whether to include the description when announcing a merge request.
 It defaults to true.

 ### Gitlab integration, system and web hooks

-For normal functionality, `GITLAB_URL` and `GITLAB_API_KEY` are necessary.
-This functionality includes:
-* projects - list all projects available
-* prs for n - list open merge requests for project #n
-* issues for n - list open issues for project #n
-* snippets for n - list snippets for project #n
-* pr n for m - show merge request #n for project #m
-* issue n for m - show issue #n for project #m
-* snippet n for m - view snippet #n for project #m
-In these cases Gitsy needs to be able to communicate with the Gitlab install.
+There are two ways Gitsy can be used.
+One way is to receive notifications from Gitlab as they come in and the other is to have Gitsy retrieve information on command.

+#### Notifications sent from Gitlab
+Gitlab → Bot → Channel

+Using the system hooks or the web hooks, notification can be received from Gitlab.
+These notifications will appear in your chosen channel (`GITLAB_CHANNEL`) when something occurs in Gitlab.
+These notifications do not require `GITLAB_URL` or `GITLAB_API_KEY` to be set.
+Notifications can be set globally (system hooks) or per project (using web hooks).

-Other functionality uses Gitlab's system hooks and web hooks.
+##### Using system hooks

-A system hook is used for events such as
+A system hook is used for events accross Gitlab such as
 * Creation of a project
 * Deletion of a project
 * Creation of a user